FireDragon9/FireDragon9/README.md

 ## Welcome to my profile! 🐉🔥

-🐉: I'm a Software Engineering student at Universidade de Mogi das Cruzes and Computer Science self-taught at Universidade Brasileira Livre!
+🐉: I'm a Software Engineering student at Universidade de Mogi das Cruzes and Computer Science self-taught!

 My main goal is to be a computer scientist!